Skip to content

 DEBUG=*,-tests gh aw compile # All except tests

-Auto-suggests similar workflow names on typos using Levenshtein distance (up to 3 suggestions, edit distance ≤ 3).
+Auto-suggests similar workflow names on typos using Levenshtein distance.

 Terminal window